About Ngapali Beach & Things To Do When You Get There.

 EAT & DRINK

 Unsurprisingly, seafood is a big deal in Ngapali Beach and it is exceedingly good.
-We recommend the Two Brothers restaurant, which serves snapper, barracuda and their speciality: white tuna fried in chili!
+We recommend the Two Brothers restaurant, which serves snapper, barracuda and their specialty: white tuna fried in chili!

 Experience the exquisite sunsets at the end of the day in this paradise.
 Sunsets over the Bay of Bengal is invariably a time to appreciate and celebrate mother nature’s gifts over a glass of cold beer, cocktail or whatever takes your fancy.

-Ngapali Beach is your chance to take time out from the big cities but remain immersed in the culture of Myanmar (Burma).
+Ngapali Beach is your chance to take time out from the big cities but remains immersed in the culture of Myanmar (Burma).